-*Composition titles: Use italics for the titles of complete works such as books, journals, movies, plays, magazines, albums, long-form musical compositions (such as symphonies or concertos), paintings and exhibitions.
+*Composition titles: Use italics for the titles of complete works and publications such as books, journals, movies, plays, magazines, newspapers, albums, long-form musical compositions (such as symphonies or concertos), paintings and exhibitions.
 Exception: Use quotes for lecture titles, chapter titles, poems, songs and the titles of journal articles.

 Compound modifiers: Use when two words collectively modify another word.
 Examples: “first-year experience”; “fast-paced novel.”
 Not used with words ended in “ly”: “nationally ranked program” (the “ly” signals that the next word is another modifier).
 Exception: “family-based program”